syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ![](axis_images/axis_img5.png)

-### Customizing numeric interval
+### Customizing numeric intervals

-Axis interval can be customized using the [`Interval`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~Interval.html) property of ChartAxis.
-By default, nice interval will be calculated based on the minimum and maximum value of the provided data.
+An axis interval can be customized using the [`Interval`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~Interval.html) property of the `ChartAxis`.
+By default, the appropriate interval will be calculated based on the minimum and maximum values of the provided data.

 {% tabs %}